-Conectado is a serious videogame designed and developed to raise awareness around bullying and cyberbullying among young people, from 12 to 17 years old.
-This video game has been conceived as a tool to motivate a teacher-led classroom discussion once students have acquired a common experience of cyberbullying after playing the game.
+Conectado is a serious videogame designed and developed to raise awareness about bullying and cyberbullying among young people, from 12 to 17 years old.
+This video game has been conceived as a tool to motivate a teacher-led classroom discussion once students have a common experience of cyberbullying acquired after playing the game.

-Conectado is a graphic adventure where the player puts himself in the situation of a person who suffers bullying on a daily basis in his or her school.
-In this virtual world, the player lives through 5 days where he or she has to start at a new high school and make friends.
-Over the course of the days, the teammates he or she knows will turn their backs on him or her and interfere with him, both in person and through social networks.
-In this way, the player, experiences what it means to be a victim of bullying and cyberbullying in a safe way.
-The video game reflects the most common aggressions such as social exclusion, insults, nicknames, publication of images retouched to humiliate and laugh at a person, offensive messages, theft of passwords, blackmail, and so on.
+Conectado is a graphic adventure where the player puts himself in the situation of a person who suffers bullying on a daily basis in his school.
+Online, the player goes through 5 days where he has to start in a new high school and make friends.
+Over the course of the days, the teammates he knows will turn their backs on him and interfere with him, both in person and through social networks.
+In this way, the player, in a safe way, experiences what it means to be a victim of bullying and cyberbullying.
+The video game reflects the most common aggressions such as social exclusion, insults, nicknames, publication of images retouched to humiliate and laugh at a person, offensive messages, theft of passwords, material objects, blackmail, and so on.
 This is intended to increase the empathy of the players towards the victims, as well as to make them reflect on the final consequences of some of these acts by increasing their awareness.

 The video game allows working with feelings and empathy and confronts the student with feelings such as helplessness, inferiority, frustration and loneliness through several mini-games in the form of nightmares.
-In these minigames the player is incapable of increasing those feelings.
-In addition, through the numerous dialogues of the game, the player can respond in different ways to decrease the confrontation but never reaches a complete solution of the problem until the end of the game (nor responding violently).
+In these mini-games the player is incapable of increasing those feelings.
+In addition, through the numerous dialogues of the game the player can respond in different ways to decrease the confrontation but never reaches a complete solution of the problem until the end of the game (nor responding violently).
 In this way the player becomes aware that the way to combat bullying and cyberbullying is to ask for help.
 The main idea is that cyberbullying is a serious social problem that cannot be solved by the player alone.

 Conectado has been designed and developed with the teacher's use in class in mind.
-It has a duration of about 40 minutes, also in order to incorporate a small discussion guided by the tutor or teacher on the experience that the players experience through the videogame.
-The most common experience lived by the students allows the teacher to carry out a reflection session where the students talk and discuss the situation experienced through the video game (and in which the educator can spark discussions about whether any of these situations occur at the school and how their students experience it).
-Some of the interactions with the characters, as well as with the social network or mobile phone present within the game are simplified, being limited representations of the real systems.
+It has a duration of about 40 minutes, to also incorporate a small discussion guided by the tutor or teacher on the experience that the playersexperience through the videogame.
+The mostcommon experience lived by the students allows the teacher to carry out a reflection session where the students talk and discuss the situation experienced through the video game (and in which the educator can raise discussions about whether any of these situations occur in the school and how their students live it).
+Some of the interactions with the characters as well as with the social network or mobile phone present within the game are simplified, being limited representations of the real systems.

-Detailed description of the game: https://pubman.e-ucm.es/drafts/e-UCM_draft_333.pdf
+Detailed description of the game: https://pubman.e-ucm.es/drafts/e-UCM draft 333.pdf